microsoft/fluentui-react-native/apps/win32/README.md

 # Running the FluentUI Tester on Win32

 `FluentUI Tester` is the test app that we use to test our FluentUI components during development.
-It uses the [react-native-test app](https://github.com/microsoft/react-native-test-app) under the covers, and loads the fluent-tester bundle.

 ## Launch `FluentUI Tester` app on Win32